opengeospatial/GEOE3/GeoE3-Quality-Dashboard/README.md

 GeoE3 quality dashboard - a method for scoring services using metadata and monitoring information.
 Read more about the project at https://geoe3.eu/ and https://geoe3platform.eu/geoe3/

-## Process

-Two steps :
+The process is made of two steps :
 1. Get the data (see folder [Evaluator](https://github.com/opengeospatial/GEOE3/tree/main/GeoE3-Quality-Dashboard/Evaluator)) ;
 2. Visualise the quality of the data in a dashboard.

+This

-## Operating the quality dashboard on Power BI
+# Operating the quality dashboard on Power BI

 You need to have Microsoft Power BI desktop installed.